content-services/content-sources-frontend/README.md

 ## PR checks and linking front-end/backend-end PRs for testing

-The CICD pipeline for playwright (both front-end and backend) will check for presence in the description of the front-end prs, for the following formatted text:
+The CICD pipeline for playwright (both front-end and backend) will check in the description of the front-end PRs for the following formatted text:
 `#testwith https://github.com/content-services/content-sources-backend/pull/<PR NUMBER>`

-Note: the space between `#testwith https`.
+Note the space in `#testwith https`.

-If a backend PR is linked, the front-end/back-end PR's in question will both use the corresponding linked branch for their Playwright tests in the PR check.
+If a backend PR is linked, the front-end and back-end PR's in question will both use the corresponding linked branch for their Playwright tests in the PR check.

 ## Deploying